About the FIMS Graduate Library

 These rooms are separate by a movable wall that can be retracted to make one large room, ask at the FIMS Graduate Library Service Desk for help!

 Can I book one of those great rooms?

 Yes, you can.
-In fact, we encourage you to pre-book a meeting room online through our Room Booking Calendar via the GRC intranet site.
+In fact, you can add your name to the sign up sheet posted on the door of the meeting rooms.
 Those with bookings take priority over drop-in groups.
-If you prefer, GRC staff at the Service Desk can book a room for you.
+If you prefer, Graduate Library staff at the Service Desk can book a room for you.
 We also have a great tutorial which details the easy steps in Booking a Meeting Room.